The Residence is a new hotel on Zanzibar...

 Ideal length of stay: You could easily stay here for a week or longer just relaxing on the beach, and taking advantage of the many activities on offer

 Directions: The Residence is about a 55 minute drive from the airport.

 Usual board basis: Half Board

 Food quality: Breakfast is served in the main restaurant from 7:00 - 10:30am.
-There's a vast selection of different options both hot and cold.
-Fruits, cereals, pastries, cakes, pancakes and cooked breakfasts are all available from the buffet, washed down with plenty of fresh juice and coffee.
-This was one of the most impressive meals here.
+There’s a vast selection of different options both hot and cold.
+Fruits, cereals, pastries, cakes, pancakes and cooked breakfasts are all available, washed down with plenty of fresh juice and coffee.

 Lunch can be taken in a variety of locations.
 The dining room is open from 12:00 -3pm serving a buffet selection of salads, sandwiches, pizzas and fish, followed by fresh fruits and light deserts.
 Alternatively, if you’re by the beach or pool, then you can order a selection of sandwiches, pastas and other simple snacks from your lounger until 4pm.